Angello-ops/CSE2102-Lab5/README.md

 # Lab 5: REST API Service Overview

 ## Project Overview
 This project is a REST API service built with Spring Boot as part of CSE-2102 Lab 5.
 The application provides endpoints for password quality checks, email validity checks, and quiz question retrieval.
-The repository is set up to be easy to run and evaluate by the grader or instructor.

 ## Quick Start Guide
 To get the system up and running, follow these three simple steps: